sameersyd/Expenso-iOS/README.md

 ## UI Design 🎨

-The Design for this Expenso App was designed by <a href="https://github.com/Spikeysanju">@Spikeysanju</a>
+The UI/UX for this Expenso App was designed by <a href="https://github.com/Spikeysanju">@Spikeysanju</a>

 ***Click to View Expenso app Design from below 👇***